 Post-Remediation Operations and Maintenance (O&M)

-KERAMIDA has expertise to perform any required operation and maintenance (O&M) of systems.
+KERAMIDA has the expertise to perform any required operation and maintenance (O&M) of systems.
 We have provided remediation operation and maintenance services for numerous clients including municipalities, community development corporations, private developers, state government, and industry, and many confidential clients.
 The scope of these projects has ranged from small site to large multi-building shopping malls and manufacturing facilities.